-Point to an item on the screen, and then tap one finger on the TouchPad zone or touch screen to select the item.
+• Point to an item on the screen, and then tap one finger on the TouchPad zone to select the item.
 Double-tap an item to open it.

 Two-finger pinch zoom

 Use the two-finger pinch zoom to zoom out or in on images or text.